Akminime/schoolstuff/LA/R-J-Script.md

     Yes, but Romeo will anwser directly to the write, wether or not he accepts.

 **Mercutio**\
     Poor, poor Romeo.
 Struck with Cupid's arrow and stabed by love.
-His mind infested with love.
+His mind infested with \<what>?

+**Benvolio**\
+    Whats Tybalt's story anyways?

+**Mercutio**\
+    He stronger than a horse.
+Does everything as it should be like singing at a recital, paying attention to timing, distance, and proportions.
+He is a gentalmen from the best of the best of fencing schools, can turn any argument into a fight of wits, or, a fight of swords.